NevanN/Rest-API-in-Flask/README.md

-# CPSC 449 - Midterm Project
+# REST API

-### Developing a REST API in Flask for CPSC 449 Web Backend Engineering
+### Developing a REST API in Flask for Web Backend Engineering

 ## Usage